LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 #### Pause

-User can define Pause type if they want to send some delay in responding.
-For adding this content type, dialog node will need to selected that will hold pause response.
+Users can define Pause type if they want to send some delay in responding.
+For adding this content type, the dialog node will need to select that will hold pause response.
 Click on the "Add response type" and select Pause option as shown in Figure 2.5

 <img class="fancyimage" style="width:850px" src="img/watsonassistant/Pause-Select-Response.png">